telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-mac-proxy-settings.md

 Apple Mac Proxy Settings can be found in **System Preferences** -> **Network** -> **Advanced**.

 **NOTE:** Each Network Adapter will have Proxy Settings.
-For example, if internet is available through an Ethernet Port and a WiFi Connection there will be two adapters each with separate Proxy Settings.
+For example, if internet is available through an Ethernet Port and a WiFi Connection there will be two adapters each with separate proxy settings.

 The Fiddler Everywhere default settings will **Act as a System Proxy on Startup**.
 This will turn configure the Proxy Settings Automatically when Fiddler Everywhere is Running and will clear the Configuration when Fiddler Everywhere is closed.